davidbrown2324/uc_insurers/University of California's biggest insurers do not score well on climate issues.md

 __Figure 4.
 Insurance companies ranked by their policies on Investment.__
 Data from the 2019 Rainforest Action Network Scorecard.
 Insurance Companies are scored based on the extent to which their policies restrict them from investing in fossil fuels.

 _If we expect to inhabit a hospitible planet, everyone has a part to play in reversing climate change.
-Faced with a wealthy industry that has willfuly decieved the public about the threat of global warming, Insurance Companies play key role.
+Faced with a wealthy industry that has willfuly decieved the public about the threat of global warming[[1]](#1)[[2]](#2), Insurance Companies play key role.
 In many cases fossil fuel companies can afford to run and even expand, all the while continuing to accelerate global heating.
 However, most fossil fuel companies cannot afford to cover mishaps, diasters and pandemics out of pocket, and so depend heavily on Insurance.
 Insurance Companies are therefore perfectly positioned to demonstrate their leadership combating climate change._
 Thankfully some insurance companies have started to rise to that challenge.
 In the rankings below higher scores are assigned for alignment with climate science, public, time-bound climate commitments, climate concious lobbying and proactive investment in renewable energy.

 <img src="https://github.com/davidbrown2324/uc_insurers/blob/main/png_figures/Climate%20Leadership%20Ranking%20-%202020.png" alt="Insurance companies ranked on Climate Leadership" width="450">